Senior Julian Rosario talks with a guest about his honors thesis,

-Students enrolled in Honors Thesis 790:495/496 are expected to conduct research and prepare an original piece of scholarship as their honors thesis.
-Individual students are responsible for recruiting an appropriate Political Science faculty member to supervise their research and read their thesis.
+Students are expected to conduct research and prepare an original piece of scholarship and are responsible for recruiting an appropriate Political Science faculty thesis advisor.
 The faculty thesis advisor will indicate specific requirements for the completion of the thesis.
-Also, the thesis advisor and one other member of the Political Science Department's faculty will conduct an oral examination at which the honors candidate will defend his or her findings.
+In the Spring of the senior year, the thesis advisor and one other member of the Political Science Department's faculty (second reader) will conduct an oral examination at which the honors candidate will defend his or her findings.
 Both the faculty thesis advisor and the second faculty member must be from the faculty of the Rutgers-New Brunswick Political Science Department.
+Upon completion of the thesis and oral examination, a letter grade and a level of honors will be awarded by the thesis advisor.
+All students receiving departmental honors are designated as Paul Robeson Scholars by the university.

 NOTE: No more than six credits of independent study, internship or thesis work or any combination of these can be counted toward the eleven 3-credit Political Science courses required for the Political Science (790) major.
 Also, 790:495/496 cannot be substituted for the Political Science Seminar 790:395.